Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 #### Refresh Annotations

-Clicking the following button will refresh any unmodified annotations from the server from other users that have been updated:
+Clicking the following button will refresh any unmodified annotations from the server that have been updated by other users:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar19.png %})